 The beauty of a flower arrangements and their ability to brighten up a room dates back to the time of ancient Egypt.
 At the time, flowers were used for a number of things to include table decorations.
 Accordingly Ancient Greeks used flowers for weddings and most notably the Olympics.
 Today the use of flowers has kept their roots.
 However, they have drastically expanded to being used in many intricate capacities.
 No longer are flowers simply placed in a vase and set on a table.
 Flowers create walls, overhead installations, and can even be used to create statues.

 The concern with flowers is finding how to effectively use them especially for weddings and events.
-This is why we have asked Uche Ojunta the Owner and Creative Director behind Designs by Oochay to speak at our upcoming Design Lounge event for Wedding and Event Planners.
+This is why we are interviewing Uche Ojunta the Owner and Creative Director behind Designs by Oochay.
+She is also speaking at our upcoming Design Lounge event for Wedding and Event Planners.